 When you say the name out loud, for example when answering the phone, does it sound OK?
 Is the pronunciation obvious?
 Is it clear, or awkward?
 Does it sound credible, or maybe a bit dull?
 Does it sound quirky …or slightly embarrassing?
 Bear in mind that difficult-to-say names are also difficult to remember.

 Literal or descriptive names seem like a logical and safe choice at the outset, but can soon go out of date.
 Few startups ever predict the twists and turns their business will take in the future, so don’t choose a descriptive name that paints you into a corner from day one.

 3. Is it short?

 Short, single-word names – and short domains – are easier to remember than long ones, and are practical for an online world.
 Don’t make typing out your domain name and email address hard work for customers.
-(Shorter names make for better logos too.)
+When you check out some of our shorter business names, you may notice that these names often make for better logos too.